How New York Lawyers Handle Uninsured Car Accident Claims

 • Provide all required documents (police reports, medical records, etc.).

-Time Frame: A few minutes to an hour after leaving the scene for the initial call to your insurance agent.
+Time Frame: A few minutes to an hour for the initial call.

 Mistakes to Avoid: Admitting fault or accepting a low settlement.